-The \$40.2 million cash provided by noncapital and related financing activities relates mainly to the \$39.2 million provided by nonexchange grants.
-It also includes the Research Foundation's payment of \$10.5 million to the University as reimbursement for indirect charges to support the use of buildings and labs.
-In total, cash provided by noncapital and related financing activities increased \$20.0 million from the fiscal year ended June 30, 2012, due in part to the receipt of \$11.6 million of refunds of the employer portion of FICA tax paid for medical residents prior to April 2005.
+The \$40.2 million cash provided by noncapital and related financing activities relates mainly to the \$39.2 million provided by nonexchange grants and contracts.
+In total, cash provided by noncapital and related financing activities increased \$20.0 million from the fiscal year ended June 30, 2012, due primarily to the receipt of \$11.6 million of refunds of the employer portion of FICA tax paid for medical residents prior to April 2005.